 Always writing from the left, Weil continually revised her social-political philosophy in light of the rapidly changing material conditions in which she lived.
 However, she was consistent in her acute attention to and theorizing from the situation of the oppressed and marginalized in society.

 Her early essays on politics, a number of which were posthumously collected by Albert Camus in Oppression et liberté (OL), include “Capital and the Worker” (1932), “Prospects: Are We Heading for the Proletarian Revolution?”
 (1933), “Reflections concerning Technology, National Socialism, the U.S.S.R., and certain other matters” (1933) and, most importantly, “Reflections concerning the Causes of Liberty and Social Oppression” (1934 in OL 36–117).
 In her early writings, Weil attempted to provide an analysis of the real causes of oppression so as to inform militants in revolutionary action.
-Her concern was that, without this analysis, a socially enticing movement would lead only to superficial changes in the appearance of the means of production, not to new forms of structural organization.
+Her concern was that, without this analysis, a socially enticing movement would lead only to superficial changes in the appearance of the means of production, not to new and freer forms of structural organization.

 The division of labor or the existence of material privilege alone is not a sufficient condition for Weil’s concept of “oppression”.
 That is, she recognized that there are some forms of social relations involving deference, hierarchy, and order that are not necessarily oppressive.
 However, the intervention of the struggle for power—which she, following Hobbes, sees as an inexorable feature of human society—generates oppression.